Calderwood Castle: History

-The first known castle built on the Calderglen site of the 'Dee of Calder' was a large rectangular tower house.
-It was constructed in the early 15th century as ascertained from stylistic designs known from images, as well as historical literature.
-This building, which is described as two adjoined towers with an extraordinarily thick middle wall, collapsed in January 1773 following several days of storms.
+The first known castle built on the 'Dee of Calder' in the Calderglen gorge, was a large rectangular tower house.
+It was constructed in the early 15th century, as ascertained from stylistic features known from early drawings, as well as historical literature.
+The castle may have been added to in the 16th century.
+This building, historically described as two adjoining towers sharing an extraordinarily thick middle wall, collapsed in January 1773 following several days of storms.